uberit/uberit/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Welcome to the UberIT Feature Requests and Roadmap board.
+Welcome to the UberIT "Uber for Tech Support": On-Demand Tech Support!
-The board was created as a result of customer requests for a place to post and vote on feature requests as well see what the UberIT development team is working on.

 This is an experiment that might not work out in the long run but we'd like to see if it can!